-In 1978, we purchased a small home on fifty acres of land in Calistoga, near the northern end of Napa Valley, as a kind of retreat for our young family.
-The property included beautiful rocky hills, a self-contained valley, a charming old barn and a small lake at the far end.
-For years, we had goats, horses and sheep grazing our hillside, and when our hay crop was harvested, our family played softball and soccer on the field.
-The property has served as a wonderful family gathering place, and we have enjoyed swimming, row-boating and fishing for bass on the lake.
-In recent years, we built a new home and a caretaker’s house, remodeled the barn, and relandscaped the property around our home.
+For many years a small home on fifty acres of land in Calistoga, near the northern end of Napa Valley, served as a kind of retreat for our young family.
+The property included beautiful rocky hills, a self-contained valley, a charming old barn, and a small lake at the far end.
+We had goats, horses and sheep grazing our hillside, and when our hay crop was harvested, our family played softball and soccer on the field.
+The property has served as wonderful family gathering place, and we have enjoyed swimming, row-boating, and fishing for bass on the lake.
+Between 2004 and 2006, we built a new home and a caretaker’s house, remodeled the barn, and relandscaped the property around our home.
 We also planted a grove of mature Tuscan olive trees and began producing olive oil for family and friends.
-Most exciting of all, we planted a small vineyard and began producing wine under our “Montgomery Vineyard” label.
+Most exciting of all, we planted a small vineyard on eight of the fifty acres and began producing wine in 2010 under our “Montgomery Vineyard” label.